The pancreas is a delicate organ that is easily damaged and slow to heal. It has two important functions.

 If your dog shows the above symptoms and your veterinarian suspects pancreatitis, he will probably first do a regular blood test to see if the lipase and amylase levels are elevated, in which case there is a high chance that your dog does have pancreatitis.

-However, the most accurate diagnostic for pancreatitis in dogs is by a blood test called the PLI test.
-This test helps identify the pancreatic immuno-reactivity or the lipase levels that cause inflammation within the pancreas..
+For a definitive diagnosis, the vet will do a blood test called the PLI test.
+This test helps identify the pancreatic immuno-reactivity or the lipase levels that cause inflammation within the pancreas.

 Conventional treatment of this condition usually requires hospitalization.